Web Application Penetration Testing

 API Security

-REST and GraphQL API testing, rate limiting, authentication mechanisms, data validation, and API-specific vulnerabilities (OWASP API Top 10).
+REST and GraphQL API testing, rate limiting, authentication mechanisms, data validation, and API-specific vulnerabilities aligned with the OWASP API Top 10.

 Client-Side Security